Back to blog

 The 2019 update also impacts primary and secondary (rechargeable) batteries; they now also cover portable fuel cell systems used in consumer applications such as laptop computers or mobile phones.
 Fuel cells are known for producing electricity more efficiently than traditional batteries; however, they still generate hazardous waste which needs to be managed properly according to EU guidelines.

-Looking Ahead to the EU Battery Regulation
+Close Up: EU Battery Regulation

-During the next decade, the EU Battery Regulation – which is part of the EU Green Deal – will replace the Directive and take green laws for batteries to the next level.
-Compared to the EU Battery Directive, the forthcoming EU Battery Regulation will be more wide-reaching and impactful.
+During this decade, the EU Battery Regulation – which is part of the EU Green Deal – will replace the Directive and take green laws for batteries to the next level

-Like the directive, the EU Battery Regulation impacts the use, production, distribution, and disposal of batteries within European countries.
+Like the directive, the Battery Regulation impacts the use, production, distribution, and disposal of batteries within European countries.
 This legislation seeks to improve battery sustainability and reduce its environmental impact.
 The goal is to ensure that all batteries used, sold, and produced in the EU are safe, efficient, and sustainable.

 1. Reduce the environmental impact of battery manufacturing and use.
 This includes initiatives to improve recycling rates, reduce waste, limit exposure to toxic chemicals during production, and promote sustainable practices throughout the battery life cycle.